 Clare Hall is a graduate College, founded in 1966, with around twenty Official Fellows and Research Fellows, thirteen Professorial Fellows, forty Visiting Fellows, and two hundred Graduate Students.
 The President, Professorial Fellows, Official Fellows and Research Fellows comprise the Governing Body.
 Members and their families are welcome participants in the social life of the College, which is informal.
 There is some accommodation available on a charged rental basis for single persons, couples and families in the College.
 All Fellows qualify for an allowance of free meals.

 Current Research Fellowships available:

-The College proposes to elect one or more Non-Stipendiary Research Fellows in the Sciences for three years, tenable from 1 October 2018.
+The College proposes to elect one or more Non-Stipendiary Research Fellows in the Arts and Social Sciences for three years, tenable from 1 October 2018.

 Non-stipendiary Research Fellows will be expected to demonstrate that they have adequate financial support from other sources.
 Small grants for research expenses may be made available on application to the Bursar.
 Accommodation, if available, will be on a charged rental basis, but there is an allowance of free meals.

 Applications will be examined by the College Fellows in the Arts and Social Sciences and by the Fellowship Committee.
 The final choice, however, will be made by the Governing Body, and the research proposal should, therefore, be written online convey to the non-specialist something of the interest and importance of the topic

 Applications must be made online using the following link:

 The closing date for receipt of both applications and references is 14 February 2018

 Decisions are expected on the Fellowships by 3 May 2018